peter-lyons-kehl/no_std_libs/README.md

  4. But
     you need to run the webserver for a directory at least one level above the clone of this project - so that the webserver serves the neighbor projects, too.
+See `..` in [index.html](index.html) for neighbor projects required.

  5. Beware that, as of August 2022, `python3 -m http.server` and/or Firefox
     caused `README*.md` files to be cached for up to 24 hours.
 Even refreshing the page in Firefox didn't help.
 It required purging Firefox cache (about:preferences#privacy > "Cookies and Site Data" > "Clear Data" button > "Cached Web Content").
- 2. Have the neighbor directories.
+ 6. Have the neighbor directories.
 On GitHub pages, fork all related projects for the same organization or user as this project.
 See [`index.html`](index.html) for list of those projects.
 Then configure all those related forked GitHub repositories to publish their `main` (or